andrewfstratton/quando/README.md

 ## To Deploy in Windows - tested with Windows 10 Pro

-Prerequisites: Chrome browser, Node JS, git for windows install (https://gitforwindows.org/)
+Prerequisites: Chrome browser, Node JS, (optional) git for windows install (https://gitforwindows.org/)

-1. Clone the repository in C: using git clone https://github.com/andrewfstratton/quando.git
+1. Download the zip and extract into C;\quando, or Clone the repository in C: using git clone https://github.com/andrewfstratton/quando.git
 2. In the command line, in C:\quando, npm update - this will likely take a while
 3. you may need to rebuild the serial-port (this is only necessary if you wish to use a micro:bit), if so, then:
     1. (may need) npm install --global --production windows-build-tools
     2. npm install serialport --build-from-source
-4. Download blockly from github (most likely) and unzip into C:\quando\blockly (only needed for reference to previous version of blockly)

-_Note: Chrome now needs to be modified to allow video and audio to auto play:_
+_Note: Chrome needs to be modified to allow video and audio to auto play:_

 1. _open chrome://flags/#autoplay-policy_
 2. _change to 'no user gesture is required'_